NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/supplemental.md

 ## TPM normalization

 This section includes the method for TPM normalization.
 This normalization provides counts per length of transcript (kilobases) per million reads mapped.
-This method accounts for sequencing depth and gene length, as we discussed above.
+This method accounts for sequencing depth and gene length.

 This normalization will be carried out in R. Make sure you have installed and loaded all of the necessary packages (see Preparation under Practical tab).

-Also make sure sure that you have downloaded the zip file (in the Practical tab) that  contains all of the necessary files for this process.
-Unzip this file and select the Practical_session_11_normalization_DE.R file.
+Also make sure that you have downloaded the zip file (in the Practical tab) that  contains all of the necessary files for this process.
+Unzip this file and select the Practical_session_11_normalization_DE.R file from the scripts folder.
 This will open a window in RStudio.

-Make sure you are in the correct directory by using the `getwd()` command.
+Make sure you are in the correct directory by using the getwd() command.
 The directory should be:

 Mac
 ```
-"/Users/kleinam/Documents/epi_studies_course/Practical_session_11/"
+/Users/[username]/Downloads/Practical_session_11/
 ```

 Windows
 ```
-"C:/Users/kleinam/Documents/epi_studies_course/Practical_session_11/"
+"C:/Users/[username]/Downloads/Practical_session_11/
 ```

 If you are not, use the `setwd()` command: